Nimesh2001/Basic-Banking-System-Spark-Foundation-/README.md

 # Basic-Banking-System
-A simple dynamic website by using php and Sql using XAMPP server.
+A simple dynamic website by using php and MySql using XAMPP server.